-In this year’s analysis, Dixons Carphone’s proportion of goodwill to enterprise value remains high, especially given that the latter fell further, by 42% year-on-year.
+In the 2019 analysis, Dixons Carphone’s proportion of goodwill to enterprise value remained high, especially given that the latter fell further, by 42% year-on-year.

 A slightly different tale for Pets at Home; the group position has improved year on year, enterprise value has grown by 53%, and the company has repeatedly exceeded analyst expectations.

-In all three scenarios, the management’s ability to integrate a target company is assisted through deeper understanding of intangible assets.
+This would help management to integrate a target company successfully.
 Specific intangible asset values, such as brand, should be considered through a legal, behavioural, and financial lens.
-This exercise forces the intangible assets to be objectively appraised, grounded in the reality of actual – rather than expected or ideal – stakeholder perceptions and business performance.
+This exercise forces the intangible assets to be objectively appraised, grounded in the reality of actual stakeholder perceptions and business performance.

-A further impact of conservatism in goodwill valuation is that investors and other users of financial statements are able to better scrutinise the specific intangible assets expected to bring value to the business.
+By properly recognizing the value of specific intangibles, rather than lumping it all into goodwill, users of financial statements are able to better scrutinise the specific intangible assets expected to bring value to the business.

 If deeper insight into the specific intangible assets acquired is offered to investors, there is a further case for intangible value disclosure.
-Currently, internally generated brand value cannot be capitalised and disclosed on the balance sheet.
-However, an opinion on all intangible asset values could be disclosed by the board.
-All intangible assets, both acquired and internally generated, should be revalued every year, and boards should be required to disclose their view of those values.
-Such transparency would facilitate informed decision-making for investors.
-The impact may also be that companies would have to admit to fair value write-downs, to both tangible and intangible assets.
-To avoid conflicts of interest, it is therefore essential for these valuations to be conducted by independent valuers.
+Currently, internally generated intangibles such as brand value cannot be capitalised and disclosed on the balance sheet.
+Ideally, all intangible assets, both acquired and internally generated, should be revalued every year, and boards should be required to disclose their view of those values.